ChrisWilding/ChrisWilding.github.io/about.md

 ---

 Hi, I'm Chris Wilding.
-I'm a music loving, tea obsessed software developer working in Leeds, UK.
+I'm a music loving, tea obsessed software developer living and working in Leeds, UK.

-Some of the languages, software and tools I work with regularly are: CSS, Git, GitHub, GraphQL, JavaScript, Mac OS X, React, RSpec, Sinatra, SCSS and Vim
+Some of the languages, software and tools I work with regularly are: Capybara, CSS/SCSS, Express, Git, GitHub, GraphQL, JavaScript/ES2015, Mac OS X, Node.js, React, Redux, RSpec, Ruby, Sinatra and Vim

-In the past I've also worked with: AngularJS, Capybara, Cucumber, C#, Jira, Linux, MySQL, Python, SQL, Ubuntu and Vagrant
+In the past I've also worked with: AngularJS, Cucumber, C#, Jira, Linux, MySQL, Python, Rails, SQL, Ubuntu and Vagrant